 A label displays:

 The label on a product package has information relevant to suppliers, retailers and customers.
 They are important for keeping products organized and following any regulations regarding materials that can be legally sold at certain standards of quality.
-A label is usually applied to the front of the product packaging with a sticker, but there are different types to indicate specific information.
+A label is usually applied to the front of the product packaging with a sticker, but there are different types of product labels to indicate specific information.

 A label can be classified as a: